 - Flush default Magento cache items.

 - Flush catalog images cache.

-And for marketplace business model it’s suggested to opt for a scalable hosting like Amazon cloud or Google cloud.
+And for the marketplace business model, it’s suggested to opt for scalable hostings like Amazon cloud or Google cloud.
 Recently Amazon released a cost-effective solution for VPS, Amazon Lightsail – https://amazonlightsail.com/.

-There is no doubt OpenCart is bit restrained and basic when it comes to SEO(search engine optimization) standards.
-It doesn’t even support admin custom URL.
+There is no doubt OpenCart is a bit restrained and basic when it comes to SEO(search engine optimization) standards.
+It doesn’t even support the admin custom URL.

 There are various inbuilt features you won’t find in the OpenCart store but surely in Magento store like –

 - Product Types: OpenCart supports simple and downloadable product types only.
 While Magento supports a wide range of types of products.

 - Tier Pricing tends to offer a quantity discount to the specified customer groups.